oracle-samples/oracle-functions-samples/samples/oci-apigw-idcs-auth-basic/README.md

-# API Gateway Basicauth function using IDCS
+# API Gateway Basicauth function using Identity Cloud Service (IDCS)

 This function provides verification of username and password against IDCS at runtime and allows only authorized users to access API gateway deployment.

-The implementation conforms to the guidelines in the OCI Documentation at https://docs.cloud.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewayusingauthorizerfunction.htm.
+The implementation conforms to the [documented guidlines for using authorizer functions to add Authentication and Authorization to API deployments](https://docs.cloud.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewayusingauthorizerfunction.htm).

 As you make your way through this tutorial, look out for this icon ![user input icon](./images/userinput.png).
 Whenever you see it, it's time for you to perform an action.